kathleenmoriarty/Jammming/jammming/README.md

 ## ⚠️ Notes

-- Spotify's token expires after a short duration — PKCE flow should handle silent re-authentication if implemented fully.
+- Spotifys token expires after a short duration — PKCE flow should handle silent re-authentication if implemented fully.
 - You must be logged into a valid Spotify account to create playlists.
 - Playlists are saved as **private** by default.